tiagoprn/tips/nginx.md

     worker_processes 1;
 ```

-2) Get the number of simultaneous connections that can be served by Nginx.
-Important to have in mind that every browser usually opens up at least 2 connections per server, so that number can half.
-So, to get the number:
+2) You must know your system limitations.
+Almost any one of them you can't do anything to surpass, except for one (open files).
+To get those limitations:

 ```
-$ ulimit -n
+$ ulimit -a

-> 1024
+> core file size          (blocks, -c) 0 data seg size           (kbytes, -d) unlimited scheduling priority             (-e) 30 file size               (blocks, -f) unlimited pending signals                 (-i) 23457 max locked memory       (kbytes, -l) unlimited max memory size         (kbytes, -m) unlimited open files                      (-n) 1024 pipe size            (512 bytes, -p) 8
+POSIX message queues     (bytes, -q) 819200 real-time priority              (-r) 99 stack size              (kbytes, -s) 8192 cpu time               (seconds, -t) unlimited max user processes              (-u) 23457 virtual memory          (kbytes, -v) unlimited file locks                      (-x) unlimited
 ```

-The value got there is a good starting number.
-Keep in mind that this number can be multiplied by the amount of cores.
+Here we are. "open files" has the value of 1024.
+That is the number of simultaneous connections that can be served by Nginx.
+Important to have in mind that every browser usually opens up at least 2 connections per server, so that number can half.
+You must also keep in mind that this halfed number can be multiplied by the amount of cores.
 So:

 ```
 $ vim /etc/nginx/nginx.conf